tdhock/tdhock.github.io/_posts/2024-06-25-application.md

 description: Please read if you want to do research under my supervision
 ---

 To work in the LASSO lab, please write an application (1-3 pages), with section headings corresponding to the sections below.
 Ideally, please typeset your response using LaTeX and/or Overleaf, and include a bibliography with at least one citation to the paper you read.
+So I can evaluate your coding and English writing abilities, please do not use AI tools (ChatGPT, Copilot, etc) when writing your application.

 ## Mentorship plan reading and writing application